cyberfanta/TalentViewer/README.md

 ## Class Diagram 🎯
 The graphical internal description of this project can be found [Here](https://github.com/cyberfanta/TalentViewer/blob/master/docs/Class%20Diagram.drawio)

+## Programming Log 📔
+The log about how I made this app can be found [here](https://github.com/cyberfanta/TalentViewer/blob/master/docs/Programming%20log%20of%20the%20Desaf%C3%ADoBetterfl%20App.txt)

 ## UI Design 🎨
 The planning for the UI was made using [Figma](https://www.figma.com/downloads/) The link for the project is [Here](https://www.figma.com/file/2PDqUTu9WmAAfjjwvrLiCR/Talent-Viewer?node-id=1%3A19)